 Not a chance.

 Unfortunately for Auburn, they went undefeated just a tad early.
-Two years later the conference started their current string of consecutive BCS titles at five and counting.
+Two years later the conference started its current string of consecutive BCS titles at five and counting.

 The original BCS Buster ended up with Utah shocking everybody with a blowout of Pittsburgh in the Fiesta Bowl.
 Quarterback Alex Smith made a name for himself that season and increased his NFL Draft profile so high that the San Francisco 49ers took him with the first overall pick in the 2005 NFL Draft.